OPS-E2E-PPE/VBA-Docs/api/Word.ContentControlListEntry.Text.md

 keywords: vbawd10.chm147456000
 f1_keywords:
 - vbawd10.chm147456000
-ms.prod: word
 api_name:
 - Word.ContentControlListEntry.Text
 ms.assetid: bfe2487b-7ba6-3047-842b-0c2466919efb
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ContentControlListEntry.Text property (Word)

 Returns or sets a **String** that represents the display text of a list item for a drop-down list or combo box content control.
 Read/write.

 ## Syntax

- _expression_. `Text`
+_expression_.**Text**

  _expression_ An expression that returns a [ContentControlListEntry](./Word.ContentControlListEntry.md) object.

 ## Remarks

 List entries must have unique display names.
 Attempting to change the **Text** property to a string that already exists in the list of entries raises a run-time error.

 ## Example